By Luis Torres, Staff Writer

 It’ll get very messy from a team’s financial standpoint and the RTA (Race Team Alliance) will have an absolute field day about it.
 Thus, such vision may not come into fruition.

-However, I’d welcome the concept under one certain element which is deducting points similar to the Super License and look no further than Formula One’s Sebastian Vettel.
+However, I’d welcome the concept under one certain element which is deducting points similar like the Super License and look no further than Formula One’s Sebastian Vettel.

 At one point, the Scuderia Ferrari driver he was on the verge of having a multi-race ban due to nearly reaching the 12-point deduction of his Super License.
 Yes, a four-time F1 World Champion could’ve been benched last season.